mibur1/psy111/book/introduction/1_Setup/2_Usage.md

 - Through standard Python scripts (`.py` files)
 - Through interactive Jupyter Notebooks (`.ipynb` files)

-You can use Micromamba to manage your Python environments.
+You can use Minforge/Conda to manage your Python environments.
 You can:

-- Create environments with `micromamba create -n <env_name> python`
+- Create environments with `conda create -n <env_name> python`
-- Switch environments with `micromamba activate <env_name>`
+- Switch environments with `conda activate <env_name>`
 - Install packages using `pip install` inside the environment
 ```